harana-oss/seahorse-workflow-executor/docs/_reference/server_mode.md

 </div>
 </div>

-To learn more about using Seahorse in production and such features as security, additional authorization methods (LDAP, Google, etc.), more users per instance and custom deployment requirements, please <a target="_blank" href="http://deepsense.io/about-us/contact/#contact-form">contact us for details</a>.
+To learn more about using Seahorse in production and such features as security, additional authorization methods (LDAP, Google, etc.) or custom deployment requirements, please <a target="_blank" href="https://deepsense.ai/contact">contact us for details</a>.

 {% include contact_box.html %}